pgleghorn/DockerSites/README.md

 * ~~smarter install, dont run twice but instead wait for tomcat startup then continue~~
 * dont presume 192.168.x.x network
 * more configurable (user, directory, port, hostname, etc)
+* move configurable items into a hiera config file
 * ~~install supporttools~~
 * ~~enable asset forms in admin UI~~
 * ~~echo script to run as root in host, to add ip address for v6 to /etc/hosts~~